Keith-Lee Castle

 Keith-Lee Castle (born 14 September 1968) is a British actor.
+He is best known for playing Count Dracula in the CBBC series Young Dracula (2006-2014).

 Career

 Throughout his career, he has guest-starred in numerous television shows, mostly British.
 He has also appeared in several films, including playing 'the psychotic Psychs', the owner of the doll, in Seed of Chucky (2004), and Clarence Weasel in The Wind in the Willows (1996), based on the popular book.
 To portray the rather loony weasel he wore small furry ears, a long tail and a long, yellow swishing coat.
 He also had a small part in Velvet Goldmine (1998) and in EastEnders (1999) as Dean Collins.
-In 2000, Castle starred in a horror, documentary-style show called Urban Gothic, in which he played Rex, a vampire who lives and hunts on the night streets of Soho.
+In 2000, Castle starred in the Urban Gothic episode "Vampirology", in which he play a Soho vampire followed around by a documentary crew.